Spread0x/isitfit/README.md

 *(Work in progress.
 Check [here](https://trello.com/c/eKZawuvm/12-advanced-tag-suggestions) for status)*

-For more advanced tag suggestions, the `--advanced` option will send the EC2 instance names to [AutofitCloud](https://autofitcloud.com)'s servers, run more sophisticated algorithms for generating tag suggestions, and push back the results to your terminal.
+For more advanced tag suggestions, the `--advanced` option will send the EC2 instance names to the `isitfit` server-side API, run more sophisticated algorithms there for generating tag suggestions, and push back the results to your terminal.

 To use it: